For information on this year's breeding plans, visit our 2022 Hatching Page.

 What is a sablepoot?
 It is a bantam breed similar to Belgian booted bantams here in the US.
-Lemon sablepoots were imported here by RNK Farms in Florida in 2019 (from England), and we were thrilled to get a pair!
+Lemon sablepoots were imported in 2019 (from England), and we were thrilled to get a pair!
 Sablepoot - a European name for booted bantams, refers to the feathered hocks (boots).
 Lemon refers to the color, a mille fleur base with a recessive modifier gene (Ig) that changes the buff color to lemon/citron, also called cream mille fleur by some.
 Sablepoots are actually a Dutch breed, separate from the Belgian booted breeds.
-They stand a bit taller than the Belgians, but otherwise are quite similar.
+They stand a bit taller than the Belgians, with longer necks and tails.

 Little Hope is peering out from behind Peace.
 She's an absolute doll of a hen - but we believe she may have a heart defect.
-So she has been retired as an extremely expensive pet, so no sablepoots this year.
+She has been retired as an extremely expensive pet.

 Here you can get some idea of the size, while Peace is reclining for a foot check!